 If you’re in the market for security camera deals, you have tons of choices in what has quickly become a relatively mature smart home electronics device category.
-Wireless surveillance has come a long way, especially from the days when you’d need to pull wires all across your property just to power and receive video to a DVD writer or storage device.
+Wireless surveillance has come a long way, especially from the days when you had to pull wires all across your property to power and receive video to a DVD writer or storage device.
 Of course, almost everything is wireless nowadays, and with that comes a need to connect to the cloud and get a subscription service, at least if you want to store things online.
 There are a variety of wireless security cameras to pick from as well as wired models.
 We’ve collected the best security camera deals you’re going to find on the internet today so that you don’t have to go dredging through dozens of postings.
+Prices change often, so if you don’t see a deal that works for you, check back often.

 - Blink Outdoor 3 Camera Kit —